ortus-docs/contentbox-docs/introduction/upgrading.md

 Now open your application and visit the module by using the `/CB3Updater` URL entry point.
 Here is an example: `http://mysite.com/cb3updater`

 <img src="images/cb3updater-step1.png">

+The module will be active and it will tell you to upgrade your application's `config/ColdBox.cfc` that you must do so manually according to the instructions presented.
+Once you have done this manual step, then save your file and click on the **Continue** button.